 Slack founder Stewart Butterfield was already a sensation before Slack became famous.
 Stewart wanted to build a game but was distracted in his goals when his other creation, Flickr, became an overnight sensation and was sold to Yahoo.
 Eventually, Stewart had to give up his quest for a game and instead shifted towards the online communication tool his team had built internally.
 This “little tool” was Slack, the fastest startup to ever hit a billion-dollar valuation (in just 1.25 years).
 Does this make Slack the greatest ever side gig in history?

-Read: Startups founded during recession
+Read: Startups founded during a recession

 All these side gigs had one thing in common: A founder who believed in the idea when others wanted to shun it.
 So to all of those out there wanting to pursue their side hustles, take inspiration, and never give up!